Kalougear/ProjectForge/README.md

 1. "Where should I put my project?"

    - ONGOING: For active projects
-   - Test_And_Experiments: For quick tests
+   - Test_Lab: For quick tests
    - Code_Vault: For useful code bits

 2. "What happens to my original files?"